Bachelor of Education (Primary/Secondary)

 - Speaking: 8.0

-Pre-requisites to meet national and state-based regulatory requirements, including a Working with Children Check, must be met prior to attending professional experience placement.
-All professional experience learning hours must be completed and professional behaviour and conduct must be demonstrated.
+This degree includes professional experience learning via placement in early childhood education settings, schools, and community sites, depending on your chosen specialisation.
+Pre-requisites to meet national and state-based regulatory requirements, as detailed in Faculty of Education Professional Experience Requirements, must be met prior to attending professional experience placement.
+All professional experience learning days must be completed, and professional behaviour and conduct must be demonstrated.

 Applicants or students that can provide supporting documents to verify they already know, understand and can perform the learning outcomes for one or more units within a Southern Cross course, are eligible to have their prior learning assessed for credit by submitting an application for Advanced Standing.

-Graduates will either be qualified as a teacher in:
+Graduates will be qualified as a teacher in one of the following five areas:

-- Primary/Secondary (English Primary Specialisation and one subject in secondary)
+- Primary/Secondary (English Primary Specialisation and one Secondary specialisation);

-- Secondary: Technology (Design and Technology and choose from Industrial Technology, or Food and Fibre plus a secondary teaching area).
+- Secondary: Design and Technology (choose from Industrial Technology, or Food and Fibre, plus one Secondary specialisation).

 If undertaking full-time study from year 2, studying from January to December (6 teaching terms) may be required in some years.